-Basically, most Forex brokers and trading firms provide an economic calendar for retail investor accounts that covers all financial and economic events.
+Most Forex brokers and trading firms provide an economic calendar for retail investor accounts that covers all financial and economic events.
 Further, if you use the MetaTrader4, you can get an economic calendar plugin directly on the trading platform.

-As we mentioned earlier, knowing how to read a Forex economic calendar is fairly easy.
+As mentioned earlier, knowing how to read a Forex economic calendar is fairly easy.
 The events or economic indicators are listed on the economic news calendar, and you’ll be able to see all the economic reports that were already published on the same day and the upcoming news events that are likely to impact the prices of currency pairs in the Forex markets.

 Each economic event contains the following information:

-When you are looking at economic events, you are likely to see a time measurement next to the economic event.
+When looking at economic events, you are likely to see a time measurement next to the economic event.
 This could be quarterly data (Q1, Q2, etc), monthly data MoM (month on month), or yearly data YoY (year over year data).

 For those who plan to trade the news and focus on fundamental analysis, an economic calendar will definitely help you find triggers to enter trades in the Forex market.

 Great, you've been entered into our monthly prize draw.
 We'll notify you if you've won.

 Welcome back to HowToTrade

 Type your email and we'll send you a reset link

 A password reset has been requested for .
 Check your email for your reset link.